Register Login

 WHERE ROWNUM <=10;

 Determine the PID <rpid> of the R/3 work process (for example, by viewing the PID column in Transaction SM50).
 Now search in "Transaction ST04 -> Detail analysis menu -> Oracle session" for the row with "Clnt proc." = <rpid>.
-In this row, you can now find the relevant <opid> Oracle PID in the "PID" column.
+In the row, you can now find the relevant <opid> Oracle PID in the "PID" column.

 You can determine the <opid> at Oracle level from the <rpid> as follows: